andrija-djurovic/monobinShiny/README.md

 ## Installation

-You can install the released version of monobinShiny from [CRAN](https://CRAN.R-project.org) executing the following line of the code:
+User can install the released version of monobinShiny from [CRAN](https://CRAN.R-project.org) executing the following line of the code:

 ``` r
 install.packages("monobinShiny")